vishnya/so_text/README.md

  can be found
   [here](so_text/main.py).
  The main steps of the Pipeline are:
- - Read the data into a data frame
+ - Read the data into a data frame.
- - Encode stemmed word features, and perform tf-idf
+ - Encode stemmed word features, and perform tf-idf.
- - Feed the tf-idf matrix, and also an additional feature (length of doc ), into XGBoost
+ - Feed the tf-idf matrix, and also an additional feature (length of doc), into XGBoost
- - Generate a performance report
+ - Generate a performance report, with `roc_auc` and a classification report

 # Main analysis